The Williams Act Framework

 The Williams Act is the foundation everything else in this unit sits on.
 The statute itself does not define "tender offer," which is why the courts had to invent a definition.
 Understanding what the Act did and which bucket a given offer falls into is the first analytical step for every tender-offer question on the exam.

-What the Williams Act Did
+What Did the Williams Act Do?

 The Williams Act, enacted in 1968, amended the Securities Exchange Act of 1934 to add provisions covering tender offers and large beneficial ownership.
 Its purpose was disclosure and procedural neutrality: give target shareholders enough information and enough time to make an informed decision, without favoring either bidder or target.